mcthuesen/MobilePay-PoS-v10/docs/index.md

 Currently MobilePay PoS uses BLE one-way and two-way beacons and QR-codes to set up the transaction requests - the technology choices are not important for the API - however the concept of a beacon ID is central to allow matching of the Customer willing to pay and the Merchant's transaction request.

 ## Overview of Version 10 changes from Version 8.6 of the MobilePay PoS API
 Version 10 of the MobilePay PoS API introduces breaking changes from version 8.6 of the API.
-The following tables describe the changes in overview:
+The following list describes the changes in overview:

 Notable changes from Version 8.6 to Version 10 of the MobilePay PoS API
 * Clients need to implement HTTP 1.1 and JSON standards
 * No API key and HMAC validation
-* New security setup
+* New security setup using access tokens
 * Vendor Identification and Version numbering
 * API method naming has changed
 * The Error messages are more informative
-* There are changes to the payment flow
+* There are minor changes to the payment flow
 * There is a new ID-structure
 * Documentation is live through a developer website (using OpenAPI standards) and GitHub
 * Certification will be done automatically